DabeetDas/InterIIT-TechMeet-14.0-ISRO-GeoNLI/README.md

 - **SAM 3** - Distributed under a custom Meta license that grants a non-exclusive, royalty-free license for use and redistribution, subject to specific attribution and compliance terms.
 - **RemoteCLIP** - Licensed under Apache 2.0, allowing for free commercial use, modification, and distribution.

-Please refer to individual documentation files for specific citations and acknowledgments.
+Please refer to individual documentation files for specific citations and acknowledgments for all the details.

 ---